lcsmuller/JSCON/doc/api/jscon_scanf.md

 ### Description

 The `jscon_scanf(buffer, format, ...);` function reads formatted input from a JSON string, and have the matched input be parsed directly to its aligned argument.
 In opposite to C library's scanf, this implementation doesn't require that the given arguments are in the same order as of the keys from the string, the only requirement is that the arguments are aligned with the format specifiers.
-This function ignore nests, it only considers keys which are members of the same root element.
-In other words, only keys exactly one level below root are searched for.

 ### Example